 Memory can be sustained longer when things remain familiar, like being able to stay in one’s home longer.
-New, unfamiliar surroundings like a new residence or assisted living facility may be too much to adjust to.
+New, unfamiliar surroundings like a new residence or assistive-facility may be too much to adjust to.
 Adjusting to a facility schedule that guides when to take medications, when to shower, when to eat, etc can be the exact opposite of how your loved one wants to do things.
-At SYNERGY Homecare, our caregivers will work with you and your loved one to pick the right time in the day to get the day’s activities done.
+At SYNERGY HomeCare, our caregivers will work with you and your loved one to pick the right time in the day to get the day’s activities done.
 At SYNERGY HomeCare, with the help of our detailed and personalized care plan, our caregivers will know how frequently each non-medical activity will need to be done to maintain good health, enhance their quality of life and bolster their independence.

 One on one attention

 For many living with memory troubles, staying active and engaged is key.
 Our caregivers are wonderful at this.
-We seek and retain social, friendly, compassionate caregivers who can keep a conversation going and memory patients engaged.
+We seek and retain social, friendly, patient, compassionate caregivers who can keep a conversation going and memory patients engaged.
 Having someone to talk with during the day is so important for your loved one to feel engaged.
-We can help provide the one on one attention that helps them be comfortable and adjusted.
+We can help provide the one on one attention that help them be comfortable and adjusted.
 Many of our clients have us create a calendar of social outings and adventures to take your loved one on.
 We can do that for yours, too, if appropriate.

 While there are universal components that our caregivers understand when working with any of our clients, our SYNERGY HomeCare team members receive extensive and specialized training around Alzheimer’s and dementia which allows us to offer a tailored approach to care.

 Our care team members can assist with: